 Our consideration of internal control was for the limited purpose described in the first paragraph of this section and was not designed to identify all deficiencies in internal control that might be material weaknesses or significant deficiencies and therefore, material weaknesses or significant deficiencies may exist that were not identified.
 Given these limitations, during our audit we did not identify any deficiencies in internal control over financial reporting that we consider to be material weaknesses.
 We did identify certain deficiencies in internal control, described in the accompanying schedule of findings and questioned costs that we consider to be significant deficiencies.
-We consider the 2022-001, 2022-002, and 2022-003 deficiencies described in the accompanying schedule of findings and questioned costs to be significant deficiencies.
+We consider the 2023-001, 2023-002, and 2023-003 deficiencies described in the accompanying schedule of findings and questioned costs to be significant deficiencies.

-Compliance and Other Matters
+Report on Compliance and Other Matters

 As part of obtaining reasonable assurance about whether the Reedsville Public Schools' financial statements are free from material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements, noncompliance with which could have a direct and material effect on the financial statements.
 However, providing an opinion on compliance with those provisions was not an objective of our audit and, accordingly, we do not express such an opinion.
-The results of our tests disclosed an instance of noncompliance or other matter that is required to be reported under Government Auditing Standards, described in the accompanying schedule of findings and questioned costs as item 2022-004.
+The results of our tests disclosed no instances of noncompliance or other matters that are required to be reported under Government Auditing Standards.